Amanda Lee Glassware

 Jennifer (Jennie) Bannon has been teaching English and language arts for over a decade and is in her eighth year as a middle-school teacher at the Environmental Charter School.
 She is co-author, with her mother Judy Bannon, of the book Five Ladies and A Forklift, a memoir of Judy's role in launching the infant safe-sleep movement.
 In addition to editing her students' papers, she has been working with Passage & Prose as a book editor since 2017.
 She is a 2012 fellow of the Western Pennsylvania Writing Project, an organization dedicated to the idea that "the best teachers of writing are teachers who write".
 Jennifer also serves as an advisory board member to Passages & Prose, LLC.

-Joyce Wilk is an independently-published author of ten books.
+Joyce Wilk is an independently-published author of eleven books.
 She pens (under J.D.
 Wylde) in the sweet and sexy romance genre.
 Working as a confidential administrative assistant for an international software development corporation, Joyce brings 40-plus years of management expertise to the Passages & Prose, LLC, and serves as its operations manager, and advisory board member.

 Madhu Bazaz Wangu